fragrussu/sardunet/tutorials/tutorial2.md

 # Tutorial 2: train a SARDU-Net
 This tutorial demonstrates how to train a SARDU-Net given a training and validation sets of qMRI measurements.

-It is assumed that qMRI measurements have been extracted to binary files `datatrain.bin` and `dataval.bin` in a folder named `sardutrain`, as described in [tutorial 1](https://github.com/fragrussu/sardunet/blob/master/tutorials/tutorial1.md).
+It is assumed that qMRI measurements have been extracted to binary files `datatrain.bin` and `dataval.bin` in a folder named `sardutrain`, as described in [Tutorial 1](https://github.com/fragrussu/sardunet/blob/master/tutorials/tutorial1.md).
 It is also assumed that the variable `SARDULIB` stores the location of the [SARDU-Net tools](https://github.com/fragrussu/sardunet/tree/master/ainas) in your file system (for example: `SARDULIB="/Users/myname/lib/python/sardunet/ainas"`).

 At present, SARDU-Net can be trained only on CPU.
 We plan to release a GPU implementation soon.